sts10/radiation/README.md

 I know there's a better way to have users install Radiation--something with the `ln` bash command and setting up an alias for `ruby bin/runner.rb`.
 I have tried to get this working a few times but can't quite figure out which paths to make relative and which to make absolute.
 Would love any hints/ideas on how to get this done.

-#### Permalinks

-I'd love to have the blog ERB template to make the dates of the posts permalinks.
-A sample of the blog ERB template is in the `sample_templates` directory (look in `runner.rb` to see how the install command works).
-I don't know how I want to generate the permalink string-- maybe using the full post filename?
-Open to ideas/discussion in GitHub Issues.

 # Changelog

+#### What's New in v 0.1.0

+Now saves new posts and pulls posts to publish from `/radiation_posts` rather than `/posts`.
+I made this change for name-spacing reasons-- in case users already have a directory at `~/posts`, and for symmetry of the naming structure.

 #### What's New in v 0.0.8

 Added the ability to include permalinks.
 See the new sample blog template for implementation.

 Also adds ability to edit ('e') a published post from the main menu.